 F-35 Fighter Jet: The Future of Autonomous Warfare?
-Are Pilots Becoming Redundant? - YaNoticias
+Are Pilots Becoming Redundant? - YANoticias

 – Autonomous Mission Execution: The F-35 can autonomously carry out complex operations by adapting to rapidly changing combat situations.

-– Real-Time Data Analysis: AI analyzes sensor data to provide comprehensive situational awareness, leading to quicker decision-making.
+– Real-Time Data Analysis: AI analyses sensor data to provide comprehensive situational awareness, leading to quicker decision-making.

 – Interoperability With Other Systems: The jet’s AI allows it to seamlessly share data with other military assets, creating a cohesive network-centric warfare environment.